Do you want to know the research behind the effects of oncology massage therapy?

 Dealing with the good, messy questions.

-4.0 CE Hours, NCBTMB approval; NCBTMB ethics requirement.
-Click here for a list of approvals for this course.
+4.0 CE Hours, NCBTMB approved; fulfills NCBTMB ethics requirement.
+Click here for a full list of approvals for this course.

 The work of oncology massage, end of life care, and massage for anyone with serious illness answers a high calling.
 It can also demand deep inner resources.
 At times, the work can be enlivening, draining, intimate, and intense.

 On top of the usual ethical challenges, unique questions can arise.

 Here are a few tender situations we’ve encountered over the years: